Woke Aziz Ansari Debuts in Brooklyn: I’ve Had a ‘Reckoning’

 With Ansari and C.K., however, the clamoring to keep things under wrap isn’t just to maintain the surprise of the material.
 As both face scrutiny for how their respective sets handle their experiences as men implicated—albeit for wildly different kinds of allegations—in the #MeToo movement, the newsworthiness of their remarks has made the impulse to record and share publicly all the more difficult to wrangle.

-Though the Parks and Recreation and Master of None star has been performing regularly over the last year, this is his first major set in New York City, Ansari’s hometown, since a personal essay a woman wrote about a sexual encounter she had with him that published at the fever-pitch peak of the #MeToo movement threatened to derail his entire career.
+Though the Parks and Recreation and Master of None star has been performing regularly over the last year, this is his first major set in New York City, Ansari’s hometown, since a woman detailed in an article a sexual encounter she had with him that published at the fever-pitch peak of the #MeToo movement threatened to derail his entire career.

 He’s been addressing the story, his experience processing it, the media frenzy surrounding it, and what he’s learned from the ordeal in various ways since returning to the stage in February, a little over a year after the website babe.net published the article, “I Went On a Date With Aziz Ansari.
 It Turned Into the Worst Night of My Life.”